Mercy Health marks a centenary

 Sisters of Mercy arrive in Australia, from Dublin

-Despite very little financial support from the government and the Bishop, Mother Francis refused to walk away from her mission in Western Australia.
+Despite very little financial support from the government and the Bishop, Mother Ursula refused to walk away from her mission in Western Australia.
 Her determination paid off and she, along with the Sisters, set up the first fee-paying school in Western Australia.

 Foundation of Melbourne

 Melbourne, was established as a settlement in 1835.
 Named after Lord Melbourne, the British Prime Minister, Melbourne grew to be proclaimed a city in March 1847 and remained a province of New South Wales until 1851.

 Sisters of Mercy cared for the sick on the frontline of the cholera epidemic

 When the cholera epidemic arrived in Dublin, Catherine McAuley was quick to offer the services of the Sisters of Mercy at the Townsend Street Depot Cholera Hospital where they cared for and accompanied the sick and dying.
 In the face of widespread fear and ignorance about the disease, the Sisters’ work was courageous and selfless.